isawnyu/pleiades-batching/README.md

 ## How?!

- 1. Prepare data in a series of CSV files in accordance with guidance herein (todo).
+ 1. Prepare data in a series of CSV files in accordance with [guidance in this repository's wiki](https://github.com/isawnyu/pleiades-batching/wiki/CSVFiles).
  2. Run appropriate "massage" scripts on the provided CSV files to validate their content and, where appropriate, to enhance it.
  3. Run packaging script (todo) on the output(s) of the "massage" scripts to get them ready for the "batch_update" script.
  4. Fire up a test instance of Pleiades and test-run the batch_update script with the new content.